One of the first things I purchased soon after I got my Dell Inspiron 5490 All-In-One desktop computer was a standby UPS system.

 - 3-Year Warranty – Including the battery, $75,000 Connected Equipment Guarantee

-I’ve only had the CyberPower ST425 for less than a month and in that period of time, we haven’t experienced any power outage in our area.
-Although, I’ve been able to manually test it to make sure it works, I haven’t had the opportunity see how it works in a real situation.
+I’ve only had the CyberPower ST425 for less than a month and in that period of time, we haven’t experienced any power outages in our area.
+Although I’ve been able to manually test it to make sure it works, I haven’t had the opportunity to see how it works in a real situation.
 I will update this post if I come across worth sharing about this product.

 By the way, this device is manufactured by Cyber Power Systems which is a totally different company from the CyberPower company that sells customized desktop computers.